What is the biggest mistake you’ve made? ∙∙

-In the 21st century world of ultra-competitive advertising, companies seek competitive advantage for their products and services.
+In the 21st-century world of ultra-competitive advertising, companies seek a competitive advantage for their products and services.
 A frequent strategy is to enter into a partnership with another brand.

 Why partner?
-The answer is simple to achieve mutual benefit, putting it in other terms “synergistic momentum.”
-Both partners leverage each other’s expertise and resources to build something larger than the sum of its parts.
-When companies partner together, they provide one another with new customers and new markets.
+The answer is simple to achieve mutual benefit, in other terms, “synergistic momentum.”
+Both partners leverage each other’s expertise and resources to build something greater than the sum of its parts.
+When companies partner, they provide one another with new customers and markets.

-Jehoshaphat king of Judah was a good man, but he had several lapses in judgment.
+Jehoshaphat, king of Judah, was a good man but had several lapses in judgment.
 His biggest mistake was trusting Ahab and allying with him.
 He did not think it through.
-But of greatest importance he did not seek the Father’s counsel.
+But of most significant importance, he did not seek the Father’s counsel.
 The alliance was an awful idea.
 Jehoshaphat almost paid for it with his life.

 Ahab was a real piece of work.
 He was evil, plotting, conniving, and deceitful.
 He was a corrupting influence.
 He would literally stab you in the back.
-Take away: Be wary of bad amigos.
-Although the telling of the story is a bit long, the speaks for itself.
+Takeaway: Be wary of bad amigos.
+Although telling the story is a bit long, it speaks for itself.

 What did Ahab do?
 He invited Jehoshaphat to come to Samaria and hang out.
 Presumably, Ahab turned it into a grandiose affair full of pomp and circumstance.
 Picture Jehoshaphat and his royal entourage with security troops marching into Samaria.
 Trumpets blaring, large crowds cheering, the Royal Orchestra of Samaria strikes up the equivalent of “Hail to the Chief.”
 It would have been epic.

 Undoubtedly, it would have gone right to Jehoshaphat’s head.
 His yarmulke probably stretched 2 or 3 sizes as his head swelled.
 But Ahab was only getting started.
 He wined and dined Jehoshaphat.
-Ahab presumably flattered Jehoshaphat with complements and obsequious accolades.
-Jehoshaphat became completely caught up in the moment.
+Ahab presumably flattered Jehoshaphat with compliments and obsequious accolades.
+Jehoshaphat became utterly caught up in the moment.